-Home » Computer Guides » Computer Tech Guides » What’s The Difference Between Save And Save As
+Home » Computer Guides » Computer Tech Guides » The Difference Between Save And Save As

-The difference between SAVE and SAVE AS is when you’re editing or changing a file that you’ve saved previously, i.e. it already has a name and location.
+The difference between Save and Save As is when you’re working on (editing or changing) a file that you’ve saved previously, i.e. it already has a file name and location.

-When you’re saving a brand new file.
-A file you’ve just created, imported or downloaded onto your computer, the Save and Save As commands actually work exactly the same.
+When you’re saving a brand new file, something that you’ve just created, the Save and Save As commands actually work exactly the same.
+There’s absolutely no difference between them.

 Wordpad is open.
 Text reads "This is a file that I'll save using the SAVE command".